 History of Superhero Day

-Superhero Day first got its start in 1995, when Marvel Comics employees went out into the world to ask what superpowers kids would want to have.
-The results were people talking about superheroes in their own lives, and how they often looked like a normal person.
+Superhero Day first got its start in 1995, when Marvel Comics employees went out into the world to ask kids what superpowers they would want to have if it were possible.
+The results surprisingly revealed that these kids ended up talking more about superheroes in their own lives, and how they often looked like a normal person.

-How to celebrate Superhero Day
+How to Celebrate Superhero Day